eth-p/uni-chip8/docs/project/UserSetup.md

 Unzip the repository to your desired location.
 Go into the unzipped directory and open a terminal application such as *bash* or *PowerShell* set to that directory.

-Run the following commands in the terminal.
-Note that in general, `./sct` must be executed in the same directory as the sct executable file in the root directory of the repository.
+In general, `./sct` must be executed in the same directory as the sct executable file in the root directory of the repository.

 *Note: If you are using Command Prompt on Windows, exclude the prefix `./` for all commands.*

-*Note: To open PowerShell on Windows, on the directory of the repository, open the repository folder and do `Shift-Right Click` on an empty area in the folder window.*
+*Note: To directly open PowerShell on Windows, on the directory of the repository, open the repository folder and do `Shift-Right Click` on an empty area in the folder window.*

 *Note: If you are using PowerShell, you will have to change the background colour because the default blue breaks the console output.*

+Run the following commands in the terminal:

 ```